chumvan/chumvan.github.io.v1/content/posts/cv.md

 - JavaScript/Typescript: Capable for small web UI projects and MVP or prototype with web-interface

 ### Database
-- SQL| MongoDB | influx DB
+- SQL| MongoDB | influxDB

 ### Fundamental knowledge in Cloud
 - AWS: S3 | IoTCore | Lambda | DynamoDB
 - Azure: Basic training | ML Lab
 - AI/ML: sklearn, keras, pytorch, tensorflow

 ### DevOps
+- Virtualization with Vagrant and Multipass
+- Tools and Platforms: Github | Gitlab | Jfrog
-- GitActions for CI/CD
+- GitActions and Ansible for CI/CD
 - Applying containerization and orchestration using Docker and Kubernetes
-- Services and applications for higher productivity as Heroku or multipass.
+- Services and applications for higher productivity as Heroku
 - Monitoring system with Prometheus

 ### Documentation
 - A fluent level of scientific writing
 - Capable to deliver enterprise level documentation